 From this point on, the land is in a much more natural state.
 Shortly after Browncroft, paddlers enter the “Canopy of Trees” and float beneath a ceiling of green.
 Beyond that, boaters enter the upper marsh, where sightings of beaver, muskrat, deer, and numerous birds are common.

 About a mile farther, paddlers arrive at the “Narrows,” where the creek squeezes between the hills of Tryon and Lucien Morin Parks.
-Paddlers then enter the lower marsh and have about 1.5 miles to meander back to BayCreek.
+Paddlers enter the lower marsh and have about 1.5 miles to meander back to BayCreek.

 Explore More